 The Aotearoa New Zealand Science Journalism Fund is the first independent journalism fund dedicated to furthering coverage of the science-related issues that impact New Zealanders.

-It is open to all professional journalists working for mainstream media outlets (newspapers and magazines, TV, radio and news websites) as well as freelancers who collaborate with mainstream news outlets.
+It is open to all professional journalists working for mainstream media outlets (newspapers and magazines, TV, radio and news websites) as well as freelancers who collaborate with mainstream news outlets, or experienced science communicators partnering with media outlets.
 We’re looking to support science journalism projects that tackle issues in the public interest, that are too costly for mainstream media outlets to undertake alone.

 The fund was founded by Dr Rebecca Priestley from Victoria University of Wellington, who was awarded the 2016 Prime Minister’s Science Communication Prize in recognition of her 20+ year career in the sector.